kirvedx/atheros/README.md

 Atheros QCA6174 Wireless Firmware for Debian Buster/Bullseye/Sid (and probably Ubuntu).

-Master provides support for kernel version 5.3.
+Master provides support for kernel version 5.5.

-Check the branches for support of kernel versions 4.15 through 4.18 (Check out the appropriate branch).
+Check the branches for support of kernel versions 4.15 through 5.3 (Check out the appropriate branch).

 **SPECIAL THANKS**

 Special thanks to @jeremyb31 ([his profile on ubuntuforums](https://ubuntuforums.org/member.php?u=1924242)) for having provided the [modified source and instructions](https://ubuntuforums.org/showthread.php?t=2384640&page=4) on ubuntuforums for getting the Atheros QCA6174 Wireless working on Ubuntu/Debian linux in kernel versions 4.15 and 4.16.

-Special thanks to @waveletlet ([their profile on github](https://github.com/waveletlet)) for having provided the merge request to add support for changes made to the kernel sources in version [5.3](https://github.com/devrikx/atheros/pull/5), and for noticing that the `linux-headers-amd64` dependency could be noted in this README.
+Special thanks to @waveletlet ([their profile on github](https://github.com/waveletlet)) for having provided the merge request to add support for changes made to the kernel sources in version(s) [5.3](https://github.com/devrikx/atheros/pull/5), [5.5](https://github.com/devrikx/atheros/pull/6), and for noticing that the `linux-headers-amd64` dependency could be noted in this README.

 From what I understand the issue has to do with a few things, from a tweak to regulatory domain - to support for the EEPROM chipset used in devices such as the Samsung Galaxy Book 12.

 The original source (for kernel versions up to 4.18) was simply a modified version of jeremyb31's - updated for 4.17+ by replacing the `wil6210` directory with the updated one found in the [latest linux kernel source tree](https://www.kernel.org/pub/linux/kernel/v4.x/linux-4.17.tar.xz).

 The latest is based on the respective kernel's sources.
-This update is still functional with kernel version 5.3.
+This update is still functional with kernel version 5.5.0-1.

 ## Instructions